sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 map :: (a -> b) -> List a -> List b;
 ```

 The surface language uses implicit quantification - any free type variables in a type signature are automatically universally quantified.
-This provides the convenience of languages like Haskell while maintaining the theoretical precision of System F-ω.
+This provides the convenience of languages like Haskell while maintaining the theoretical precision of System Fω.

 ### Surface Types